 We recommend enabling 2FA for all of your Internet services that support it.
 To enable two-factor authentication in MyKinsta, check out our knowledgebase article.

 Enable WordPress Two-Factor Authentication

 Now that you have your Kinsta dashboard secured, you can also enable WordPress two-factor authentication on your website.
-Authy does have an official WordPress plugin which you can download and use.
+We recommend one of the following two plugins.

-However, their free plan is limited to 100 authorizations per month.
-Their starter plan though is very reasonable at only $0.09/auth with unlimited users and authorizations.
-If you are looking for a completely free solution, the Google Authenticator WordPress plugin works great.
+If you’re looking for a completely free solution, the Google Authenticator WordPress plugin works great.
 Note: That does mean however that you will be bouncing around two different apps.
-You can determine which is most time effective for your environment.
+You can determine which is the most time effective for your environment.
 If you want to stick with one app, upgrading to their starter plan might be the way to go.
 We will be using the free Google Authenticator in this example.

-The Google Authenticator plugin has 20,000+ active installs with a 4.5 out of 5 star rating, and is actively kept to date by the developer, Henrik Schack.
-It is completely free and you can set it up for an unlimited amount of users.
-Most of the other auth plugins out there you will notice they have limitations in place, unless you upgrade to a paid plan.
+The Google Authenticator plugin has 30,000+ active installs with a 4.5 out of 5-star rating.
+It’s completely free and you can set it up for an unlimited amount of users.
+Most of the other auth plugins out there you will notice they have limitations in place unless you upgrade to a paid plan.
 You can download Google Authenticator plugin from the WordPress repository or by searching for it within your WordPress dashboard under “Add New” plugins.

-Once installed you can click into your user profile, mark it active and create a new secret key or scan the QR code.
+Once installed you can click on your user profile, mark it active and create a new secret key or scan the QR code.

 You can then use one of the free Authenticator Apps on your phone: